beachmongoose/Analyzer/README.md

 > Accessed by using a specified prefix (! by default)

 ```!all ```
-Posts a list of all series contained in the bot's database.
+Posts a list of all series contained in the bot's database

 ```!calculate ARGUMENT```
-Calculates the probability of a given argument (1-100%).
+Calculates the probability of a given argument (1-100%)

 ```!character-check is CHARACTER in SERIES```
-Confirms whether or not a recycled Leiji character appears in a series.
+Confirms whether or not a recycled Leiji character appears in a series

 ```!characters in SERIES```
 Provides list of characters that appear in specified series (limited to recurring characters)